MatthijsvdWielen/firely-docs-simplifier/implementation_guide/customize_your_ig.rst

 Customizable placeholders:
 """"""""""""""""""""""""""
 * **breadcrumbs** - Adds a site-wide table of contents.
 You can add this in the HTML template on the level of your choice.
+*  **index:root** - Adds the table of content, with the **levels:x** you can determine how much of the sub-sub folders and pages you want in your table.

 Internal IG content placeholders: